Smoke Shop Credit Card Processing: Everything You Need to Know

 But why are smoke shops considered high risk?

 Generally, smoke shops fall under the high-risk label.
-This is due to the nature of the products they sell (e.g. tobacco, vape devices, hemp-based products).
+This is due to the nature of the products they sell (e.g., tobacco, vape devices, and hemp-based products).
 However, every card processing company assesses risk differently, and therefore, there are numerous factors that can influence a smoke shop’s processing rates.

 Ultimately, credit card processing for smoke shops is complex.
 This guide explores various factors that affect rates and provides tips for what new headshops and smoke shops can do to secure the best rates.